sachinchoolur/lightGallery/site/content/demos/mixed-contents.md

 description: 'lightGallery mixed contents demo.'
 lead:
-    'lightGallery supports, images, HTML5 videos, external videos such as YouTub, Vimeo videos and iframes.
+    'lightGallery supports, images, HTML5 videos, external videos such as YouTube, Vimeo videos and iframes.
 You can mix all types of supported contents in a same gallery. lightGallery will automatically find the content type from source and create appropriate slides'
 date: 2020-10-06T08:48:57+00:00